-This weekend will explore the theory and practice of meditation around the world, focusing on Hindu, Buddhist, and Christian perspectives.
-We will also review debates about the goals of spiritual versus secular secular meditation, its potential for healing or harm, and the scientific myths and facts of meditation.
+This day school will explore the theory and practice of meditation around the world, focusing on Hindu, Buddhist, and Christian perspectives.
+We will also review debates about the goals of spiritual versus secular meditation, its potential for healing or harm, and the scientific myths and facts of meditation.

-The speakers include experienced teachers and researchers of meditation who will guide us throughout the weekend on the use of some techniques.
+The speakers include experienced teachers and researchers of meditation who will guide us throughout the day on the use of some techniques.